near/wallet-selector/packages/sender/README.md

 ## Options

-- `iconPath`: (`string?`): Image URL for the icon shown in the modal.
+- `iconUrl`: (`string?`): Image URL for the icon shown in the modal.
 This can also be a relative path or base64 encoded image

 ## License